rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 description = "Some info about SwiftUI version of RsyncOSX" lastmod = "2021-01-31"
 +++
 SwiftUI is **a framework for UI**.
-Compared to a Swift (View Controllers) and Storyboard application, the numbers of codelines to create the UI is minimal.
+Compared to a Swift, Storyboard and View Controllers application, the numbers of codelines to create the UI with SwiftUI is minimal.
 Programming the UI in SwiftUI is **declarative programming** and not imperativ.
 Only the UI is coded in SwiftUI.
 The code for the model part is traditional Swift development.

 ## Resources to learn SwiftUI